ECE MMA Rules

 In other cases, the points will be counted till that moment.

-Female are obliged to wear the clothes, provided by ECE.
-Tank top and MMA shorts.
+Female’s are obliged to wear the clothes, provided by ECE.
+Tank top, leggings or MMA shorts.

 -Fighters will fight with 4 or 6oz (170 grams) MMA gloves in which the fingers are partly free.

 -Only females can wear sports tops (no baggy t-shirts)

 - Submission: A fighter clearly taps the mat or his opponent, verbally submits, or clearly communicates being in pain (such as by yelling) to a degree that causes the referee to stop the fight.
 Also, a technical submission may be called when a fighter either loses consciousness or is on the verge of or suffers serious injury while in a hold.

 - Knockout: A fighter is put into a state of unconsciousness resulting from any legal strike.

 - Technical Knockout(TKO): If the referee decides a fighter cannot continue, the fight is ruled as a technical knockout.
 Technical knockouts can be classified into three categories: